slowas/lietuvos-miestai-rajonai-gatves/README.md

 Taip pat jai turite naujesne duomenų baze prašau pasidalinti :)

-you have a newer database please share it :)
+If you have a newer database please share it :)

 # Parama / Support